szhorvat/IGraphM/Development.md

 This will produce a DLL named `libigraph-0.dll` in `$HOME/local/bin`.
 It must be copied into `IGraphM/LibraryResources/Windows-x86-64`.
 When using the above version of MinGW-w64, it is also necessary to copy the dependencies `libgcc_s_seh-1.dll`, `libstdc++-6.dll` and `libwinpthread-1.dll` to the same directory.

 IGraph/M needs to be told about what dependencies it has to load.
 This is done by creating a file named `dependencies.m` in the same directory and adding `LibraryLoad` calls to it in the appropriate order.
 For an example see `dependencies.m` on the `release` branch of the IGraph/M GitHub repo.

+## Compiling LEMON

+Follow the installation guide of LEMON: http://lemon.cs.elte.hu/trac/lemon/wiki/InstallGuide

+When running `cmake`, use the option `-DCMAKE_INSTALL_PREFIX:PATH=$HOME/local` to set the correct installation location.

 ## Compiling IGraph/M